bensampson5/libsv/docs/source/index.rst

 Welcome to LibSV's documentation!
 =================================

-LibSV is a library of open source, parameterized digital logic IP written in SystemVerilog.
+LibSV is an open source, parameterized SystemVerilog digital hardware IP library.
 While similar libraries may already exist, LibSV is unique in that it takes advantage of open-source, state-of-the-art development best practices and tools from across the software and digital design community, including:

 * Trivial installation. `LibSV is hosted on PyPI <https://pypi.org/project/libsv/>`_ and can easily be installed using `pip <https://pip.pypa.io/en/stable/>`_ or whichever Python package manager of your choice.